 Non-Profit assembling world's greatest strategic minds in collaboration with Holy See (Vatican) based impact initiatives

-VATICAN CITY, ITALY / ACCESSWIRE / September 23, 2021 / Humanity 2.0, a Non-Profit (Non-Government Organization) focused on identifying and removing the most significant impediments to human flourishing in collaboration with the Holy See (Vatican), is proud to announce it has appointed Jim Pitofsky to its advisory board which oversees the strategic and ethical direction of Humanity 2.0's impact initiatives.
+VATICAN CITY / ACCESSWIRE / July 27, 2021 / Humanity 2.0 a Non-Profit (Non-Government Organization) focused on identifying and removing the most significant impediments to human flourishing in collaboration with the Holy See (Vatican), is proud to announce it has appointed Jean Oelwang to its advisory committee which oversees our ethics and strategic direction of Humanity 2.0's impact initiatives.

 Humanity 2.0 Advisory Committee consists of 10 members:

 Maurice Levy; Chairman of the Supervisory Board; Publicis Groupe

 Carlo D'Asaro Biondo; President - EMEA Partnerships; Google

 Jean Oelwang; President & Trustee Virgin Unite & B Team; Senior Partner; Virgin

 Jim Pitofsky; Managing Director, Strategic Alliances; John Templeton Foundation

 Hilary Pennington; Executive Vice President for Program; Ford Foundation